clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

 Build, install, and load an out-of-tree module
 ==============================================

-In some cases you may need an out-of-tree kernel module that is not available through |CL|.
+Follow the steps in this section if you are an individual user or testing, and you need an out-of-tree kernel module that is not available through |CL|.
+For a more scalable and customizable approach, we recommend using the `mixer tool`_ to provide a custom kernel and updates.

 Prerequisites
 -------------

-You can build and load out-of-tree kernel modules, however you must:
+Before you begin, you must:

 * Disable Secure Boot.
 * Disable kernel module integrity checking.